Hashik-Donthineni/Seeping-assignment/README.md

 Using socket to communicate b/w threads.
 The relation is 1:N Dart will be listenening to events on Socket while each thread in C will have a Socket to communicate with the Dart's Socket.

 ## Approach 3: [Works | Suggested] Using the Dart Native Port
-## IMPORTANT: Check out "nativeport" branch for this implementation.
+### Important: Check out "nativeport" branch for this implementation.
 - Passing the ReceivePort of dart (as NativePort)
 - Setting listener of ReceivePort
 - Using native APIs `Dart_PostCObject_DL` to send the data back to Dart